 Enjoy Asian Delicacies

-The city of St. Louis has benefitted from the influences of its Chinese community since the mid-1800s.
+The city of St. Louis has benefited from the influences of its Chinese community since the mid-1800s.
 Over 300 Chinese restaurants exist around the city, so anyone that spends time in the area needs to discover the unique dishes offered.
 Every type of Chinese eatery exists including buffets, trendy hotspots, and many family-owned restaurants.
 Even vegan-friendly and fusion options exist for those that want something other than the traditional takeout meals.
 Any visitors to Soulard need to try this delicious restaurant at least once during their stay.

 Discover the Market

 The Soulard Farmers’ Market began in 1779 in a meadow that was once at risk of closure during the Louisiana Purchase.
 In 1841, Julia Soulard, the widow of the former meadow owner preserved two city blocks as a farmers’ market.
 Two buildings on the property housed the market at that time.
 Changes have taken place over the centuries, but the market still operates all year from Wednesday through Saturday and houses an amazing array of locally grown and produced goods, sold by the makers.

 The market is not only desirable as a stop for locals and visitors due to its history but because of the many amazing meal ingredients available.
 Some vendors offer prepared food and drinks to enjoy on-site, but most people make certain to take home groceries to prepare their fresh meals.
 Expect to find a stunning array of fresh produce and meats, as well as baked goods, spices, farm-fresh cheeses and much more.
 Many craftspeople and artisans also operate stalls at the market, so gift items abound.